Polkas/miceFast/README.md

 - `miceFast` (methods:`set_data`,`set_w`,`set_g`,`impute`,`impute_force`,`which_updated`,`get_model`,`get_models`,...)
 - `corrData` (methods:`fill`)

-The first module offers capabilities of multiple imputations models with a closed-form solution.
+The first module offers capabilities of imputations models with a closed-form solution.
 The main upgrade is possibility of including a grouping and/or weighting (only for linear models) variable.
 The second module was made for purpose of presenting the miceFast usage and performance.
 It provides functionality of generating correlated data with a discrete, binomial or continuous dependent variable and continuous independent variables.

 Performance benchmarks (check performance_validity.R file at extdata).